bear-block/callx/README.md

 ### 2. Configure triggers/fields

-Use plugin options or edit the native files as above.
+Configure via plugin options or edit native files as shown in Configuration at a glance.

 ### 3. Initialize in JS